corbindavenport/share-to-mastodon/README.md

 **Download for Microsoft Edge (WIP)**

 Firefox support is [blocked](https://github.com/corbindavenport/share-to-mastodon/issues/1) by limited Manifest V3 support.
-This project is not affilated with the Mastodon project or Mastodon gGmbH.
+This project is not affiliated with the Mastodon project or Mastodon gGmbH.

 ![Screenshot of extension in Google Chrome](https://i.imgur.com/vKexj06.png)